CiscoDevNet/NX-SDK/README.md

 # Documentation

-For detailed description and directory structure of Cisco NX-OS SDK toolkit, refer to description.md
+For detailed description and directory structure of Cisco NX-OS SDK toolkit, refer to <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/description.md">description.md</a>

 # Usage